The $\omega$-categorification of Algebraic Theories: Abstract

 \section{Abstract}

 Batanin and Leinster’s work on globular operads has provided one of many potential definitions of a weak $\omega$-category.
 Through the language of globular operads they construct a monad whose algebras encode weak $\omega$-categories.
 The purpose of this work is to show how to construct a similar monad which will allow us to formulate weak $\omega$-categorifications of any equational algebraic theory.
 We first review the classical theory of operads and PROs.
 We then present how Leinster’s globular operads can be extended to a theory of globular PROs via categorical enrichment over the category of collections.
 It is then shown how a process called globularization allows us to construct from a classical PRO $P$ a globular PRO whose algebras are those algebras for $P$ which are internal to the category of strict $\omega$-categories and strict $\omega$-functors.
-Leinster’s notion of a contraction structure on a globular operad is then extended to this setting of globular PROs in order to build a monad whose algebras are globular PROs with contraction over the globularization of the classical PRO $P$.
-Among these PROs with contraction over $P$ is the globular PRO whose algebras are by construction the fully weakened $\omega$-categorifications of the algebraic theory encoded by $P$.
+Leinster’s notion of a contraction structure on a globular operad is then extended to this setting of globular PROs in order to build a monad whose algebras are weakenings of the globularization of the classical PRO $P$.
+Among these weakenings is the initial weakening whose algebras are by construction the fully weakened $\omega$-categorifications of the algebraic theory encoded by $P$.